Hypancistrus margaritatus

-Hypancistrus margaritatus is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Takutu River of Guyana, which is a tributary of the Branco River, which is in turn a tributary of the Rio Negro in the Amazon basin.
-The species reaches 4.6 cm (1.8 inches) SL.
-Its specific epithet means "adorned with pearls" in Latin, referring to its distinctive pearl-like white spots.
+Hypancistrus margaritatus is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+It is known only from its type locality of the Takutu River of Guyana, which is a tributary of the Branco River, which is in turn a tributary of the Rio Negro in the Amazon basin.
+The species reaches a standard length of 4.6 cm.
+Its specific epithet, margaritatus, means "adorned with pearls" in Latin, referring to its distinctive pearl-like white spots.
 It was described in 2016 by Milton Tan and Jonathan W. Armbruster on the basis of coloration, alongside the related species Hypancistrus phantasma.

-This species appears in the aquarium trade, where it is most frequently referred to by its L-number, which is L-404.
+This species appears in the aquarium trade, where it is most frequently referred to by its L-number, which is L-404, but is also known as the pearlspotted angel pleco.